The event model

 Token

-A lexed token.
+A lexed token consumed from the input.
 Carries:

 • span — a Span covering the matched input.